The Voice 2014: Best Performance From Season 6 Blind Auditions — Feb. 25, 2014 (VIDEO)

 Do you agree with our pick?
-Watch the clip below and tell us if you agree in the comments below!
+Watch the clip below and sound off in the comments!